Web APIs & Data formats

 • During Registration: You need the password, but you do not have an id_player yet (the database generates it).

-• During Login: You only need the username and password.
+• During Login: You only need to provide username and password.
 Including the email or the elo is a waste of bandwidth and a security risk.

 To solve this, we use different models for different contexts.
 This is called Separation of Concerns.

-In player_model.py, we define two specialized contracts to match the specific needs of our API endpoints:
+In player_model.py, we define three specialized contracts to match the specific needs of our API endpoints:

 1. PlayerModel: The “Full” version.
 It contains all player attributes (email, elo, pokemon_fan, etc.).

-• Usage: It is used in player_controller.py within the create_player and update_player methods to ensure that all required profile information is validated.
+• Usage: It is used as input in player_controller.py within the create_player and update_player methods to ensure that all required profile information is validated.

 • Usage: It is used in login_controller.py within the login method.
 This prevents the API from requiring or exposing unnecessary data like email or elo during a simple login attempt.